Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

     •Thaw RSB at room temperature and vortex to mix.

-    • Bring the SPB to room temperature- **wait at least 30 minutes**.
+    • Bring the SPB to room temperature- wait at least 30 minutes.
 Once at room temperature, vortex and invert the beads several times to re-suspend any particles that may have settled.
 Ensure magnetic beads are well (evenly) distributed before adding them to samples.

     NOTE: Proceed very cautiously during this procedure and take your time to ensure as little bubble formation as possible.